Shreyansh-HelloWorld/multimodal-fact-checker/README.md

 ## How to Run

-Launch the Streamlit application using the following command from the project's root directory:
+Launch the Streamlit application using the following command:

 ```bash
 python -m streamlit run app/app.py
 ```
-The application will open in your web browser.